miikaah/musa/README.md

 ##### 28.2.2019

+- feat: Add currently playing song info to document title
-- fix: A bug where Electron Helper starts using tons of CPU.
+- fix: A bug where Electron Helper starts using tons of CPU

 ```
 It was caused by chokidar, not being able to use the native FSEvents